 If you’re a citron pressé virgin as it were, it’s a bit like a homemade lemonade only sans sucre but is almost always served with a little bowl of sugar on the side, that way you can take it as sweet or sour as you want.
 I like mine without and if you follow this recipe adding limes it gives it a gentle sweetness anyway.
 It’s a great way to get some fluids in first thing or a welcome alcohol free cocktail to serve guests on a blazing hot day for summer drinks.
 Careful though, if you make it too tart it can get a slugglish tummy working quick sharpish!
 Even better as a chaser to your espresso coffee mid morning – and just think of all that Vitamin C!

 So, here’s a little how to recipe for making your own citron vert pressé.

 Allez – here’s what you’ll need.

 Sugar…if not making sugar free!

 And that is it!

 Simply squeeze the juice of each fruit into a jug and mix up with a spoon.
-Wet the top of 2 pretty glasses with water on your finger then roll the glass rims in sugar.
-Pour the fruit juice over ice – I add lemon pieces to the ice before freezing to make it look super jolie.
+Wet the top of 2 pretty glasses with water on your finger then roll the glass rims in sugar or zest if sugar free.
+Pour the fruit juice over lots and lots of ice – I add lemon pieces to the ice before freezing to make it look super jolie.
 Then top up the glass with water and serve with a bowl of sugar.
 I also like to add verbena or lemon balm leaves for decoration.